Easter 2017: Discover New Traditions To Enliven Your Easter Weekend

 Typical Easter Traditions

 Some of the best known Easter traditions, which you may again enjoy in 2017, gravitate around the Easter egg.
-There are many traditions involving Easter eggs: the Easter egg hunt, the painting of Easter eggs in colourful designs, and the tradition of Easter egg rolling.
+There are many traditions involving Easter eggs: the Easter egg hunt, the painting of Easter eggs in colorful designs, and the tradition of Easter egg rolling.
 This last one normally involves hard-boiled, painted eggs being rolled down hills or pushed along a lawn with long spoons (an annual White House tradition).

 For Christians, the symbols of the egg and the newborn chick reflect new life.
-More specifically for the egg, it represents the stone that was rolled away from the entrance Jesus’ tomb.
+More specifically for the egg, it represents the stone that was rolled away from the entrance of Jesus’ tomb.

 Yet the use of eggs as a symbol of new life and celebration pre-dates these Easter traditions.
 For example, Nowruz, the Iranian New Year celebration, has included egg painting and decorating for thousands of years.